mcibique/vue-testing-examples/README.md

 ```

 DI will ensure that the `credentialsService` will be instantiated first, using `CREDENTIALS_SERVICE_ID` to locate the constructor.
-Check out documentation for [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers#usage) to see all possibilities
+Check out documentation for [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers#usage) to see all possibilities.

 #### @LazyInject decorator

-The LazyInject decorator can be very useful for injecting services into the VUE components, as we don't have control over the component instantiation we need to inject services into properties.
+The LazyInject decorator can be very useful for injecting services into Vue components, as we don't have control over the component instantiation we need to inject services into properties.
 Let's import the decorator from [inversify-inject-decorators](https://github.com/inversify/inversify-inject-decorators) and make it available in `di.js` first:

 ```js
 import getDecorators from 'inversify-inject-decorators';